 What is informal communication?

-Informal communication at work is any type of communication that doesn’t take place using the formal methods or structures in a company.
+Informal communication refers to any type of communication that doesn’t take place using the formal methods or structures in a company.
 It can be spoken, written or even conveyed through gestures and body language.

 Unlike a one-to-one or intercompany meeting, informal communication covers the chats, notes and asides we share with one another outside of these formal settings.